 photography by: -JvL-

-Located in the northeast corner of the country, where the Marowijne River meets the Atlantic Ocean, Galibi Nature Reserve is one of a kind, as it’s the nestling ground for different species of rare sea-turtles.
+Located in the northeastern corner of the country, where the Marowijne River meets the Atlantic Ocean, Galibi Nature Reserve is one of a kind.
+Founded as an international joint effort to protect endangered marine animals, this place serves as the nestling ground for four rare species of sea-turtles, including the leatherback turtle.

 Leatherback female turtle nesting near Galibi